top of page

 Those filters can be used in high turbidity waters and filtration volumes can go up to 100 liters.

 Other pore sizes are available on demand: 0.1, 0.2, 0.45, 1 and 5 microns.

 The filtration pump

-The watertight case, attached by a shoulder strap, allows to perform the sampling with free hands and feet in the water, if necessary, without risk.
+The watertight case, attached by a shoulder strap, allows to safely perform the sampling with free hands and feet in the water, if needed.

 The filtration technique

-Once filtration is complete, the capsule is emptied and then filled with DNA preservation buffer.
+Once filtration is complete, the capsule is emptied from residual water and then filled with DNA preservation buffer.
 Airtight caps are used to seal the capsule.
-After shaking the capsule, the preservation buffer will either be collected in a Falcon tube or stored in the capsule at room temperature until it is sent to the laboratory.
+After vigorous shaking the capsule, the preservation buffer will either be collected in a Falcon tube or stored in the capsule at room temperature until it is sent to the laboratory.